UW-CTRL/lmc-book/_sources/index.md

 ## Overview

-This course bridges foundational theory and practical application in multivariable control and estimation, with a focus on linear systems in both continuous and discrete time.
-It emphasizes the development of skills necessary for modeling complex systems and designing robust controllers, serving as a gateway to advanced topics in control theory, robotics, and optimization.
-A strong mathematical foundation in linear algebra and multivariable calculus is essential, as is familiarity with graduate-level systems theory (e.g., 547 or equivalent), including linear algebra, ordinary differential equations, feedback control, and scientific computing.
-The course places a strong emphasis on leveraging modern computational tools to implement and analyze control strategies, blending theoretical understanding with hands-on experience.
+This course provides a bridge between fundamental theory and practical tools in multivariable control, with a focus on both continuous and discrete-time systems.
+Alongside foundational topics, we will explore connections to modern learning-based control methods, complementing classical optimization-based approaches.
+The goal is to equip you with the essential skills needed to model complex dynamical systems and design robust controllers—preparing you for further work in control theory, robotics, and optimization.

+Success in this class requires a solid background in linear algebra, multivariable calculus, and graduate-level systems theory (such as AA/EE/ME 547 or equivalent), as well as familiarity with ordinary differential equations, feedback control, and scientific computing.

+Throughout the course, we will emphasize the use of modern computational tools—enabling you to implement and analyze control strategies by integrating theory with hands-on experience.

+By the end of this course, you will be able to:

 - Analyze the stability and performance of control systems using mathematical tools.
 - Apply state-space methods to model and control multivariable systems.
 - Utilize computational software to simulate and validate control designs.
-- Develop an understanding of the trade-offs in control system design.
+- Understand and evaluate trade-offs in control system design.
-- Formulate a control synthesis problem and mathematically describe control requirements and objectives.
+- Formulate control synthesis problems and mathematically articulate control objectives and requirements.
-- Gain familiarity in modern software tools that enable the possibility of real-time controllers.
+- Become proficient with modern software tools that make real-time control possible.

 #### Acknowledgement